 The primary role of any UPS is to provide short-term power when the input power source fails.
 However, most UPS units are also capable in varying degrees of correcting common utility power problems:

 - Momentary or sustained reduction in input voltage

 - Noise, defined as a high frequency transient or oscillation, usually injected into the line by nearby equipment

 - Harmonic distortion, defined as a departure from the ideal sinusoidal waveform expected on the line

 When mains supply is present, the UPS output is supplied via a built-in EMI/RFI filter which provides the load with protection from spikes and transients by clamping peak voltage to pre-defined levels.

-When the mains supply fails or fluctuates outside of the UPS’s operating window, a relay connects the load to the inverter output (resulting in a 4-8ms transfer time).
+While the mains supply fails or fluctuates outside of the UPS’s operating window, a relay connects the load to the inverter output (resulting in a 4-8ms transfer time).
 In normal operation, with mains supply present, both output voltage and frequency will track the input voltage and frequency respectively.

 - What are the different types of Uninterruptible Power Supply (UPS)?

 - How a ups power supply works with a backup generator

 - Why Do I Need a UPS?